QuarkNerd/blog/sduncan/_posts/2014-02-04-intro-to-ixd.md

 summary: "Well designed objects and interfaces do not require lists of instructions.
 Why not?"
 summary-short: "Well designed objects and interfaces do not require lists of instructions.
 Why not?"
 tags:
+  - featured
- -interaction design
+  - interaction design
- -affordance
- -interface
+  - affordance
+  - interface
- -ux design
+  - ux design
 categories:
   - sduncan
 layout: default_post
 source: site
+featured-overlay-inverted: true
 ---
 ##Intro to IxD: Affordance